Free Standard Shipping on all US orders!

 Not all Pea Proteins are created the same

-SoLo Pea Protein from Folona undergoes an extra step of water-based filtration using proprietary technology to remove the excess sodium content before freeze drying
+SoLo Pea Protein from Folona uses a combination of Calcium salt and Sodium salt to extract the protein from peas.
+In addition, the extracted protein also undergoes an extra step of water-based filtration using proprietary technology to remove the excess sodium content before freeze drying

 The sodium-bound protein solution is then processed in a salt removal chamber, where it is pushed through a resin column.
 The resin is all natural, obtained from the leaves of furcraea, a succulent plant native to South America.
 The resin acts as a biosorbent of sodium.
 In another word, as the sodium-bound protein solution passes through the resin column, the sodium was held back in the column leaving the pure protein to freely pass through.